A Comprehensive Guide to Sustainable Fabrics

 Lyocell fabric has the same qualities as modal, and is the strongest of the rayon fabrics.
 It is also the most sustainable of these, and a great overall choice for eco-friendly fabric–again, depending on production practices.

-Lenzing’s TENCEL lyocell is the top choice.
-Their production of lyocell uses less toxic chemicals that are recirculated in a closed loop system.
+Lenzing’s TENCEL lyocell is the gold standard.
+Their production of lyocell uses less toxic chemicals, and substances use are recirculated in a closed loop system.
 99% of solvents do not leave the facility, in turn eliminating environmental pollution.
 Clothing can also be recycled to create new lyocell fiber.

 To summarize, modal and lyocell are the generic names; TENCEL is the brand name for these fabrics produced by Lenzing.
 Find companies that utilize TENCEL sustainable fabrics in their products in this brand directory.